Dress Code Policies

 Girls may also wear khaki or navy skirts, falling to the top of the knee.
 A slit may not go higher than 2” above the knee.
 Girls in K–5 may also wear khaki or navy jumpers or skorts falling to the top of the knee.

-All students must wear solid-colored polos as follows:
+All students must wear solid-colored polo shirts as follows:

-- 9-12: navy, white, light blue, burgundy, pink or black.
-High school polos must have the MACA logo on them and be short sleeved.
+- 9–12: navy, white, light blue, or black.
+High school polo shirts must have the MACA logo on them and be short sleeved.

-All students may only wear a long sleeved white T-shirt underneath their polo.
-All students may wear solid sweaters in navy, white or gray.
-All students may wear MACA sweatshirts and hoodies in class.
+All students may wear only a long sleeved white shirt underneath their polo.
+All students may wear solid navy sweaters only.
+All students may wear MACA grey or blue sweatshirts/hoodies and the ¼ zip (new for 2017-18 from Land’s End only) in class.
+MACA team and MACA club jackets are also acceptable for class.

-Students must wear brown, black, tan, or navy school shoes (such as loafers, oxfords, Sperry’s, TOMS, etc.) with matching laces.
-Shoes must be closed toe and heel and heels must be no higher than one and one-half inches.
-Tennis shoes may also be worn and must be black.
-They may have a small symbol or label in gray or white.
+Students must wear brown, black, tan, white, gray, or navy shoes with matching laces.
+Shoes must have a closed toe and heel, and heels must be no higher than one and one-half inches.
 Tennis shoes soles and laces must be black or white.
+Moccasins, Ugg-style boots, and shoes with wheels are not school uniform.

 Accessories such as jewelry and makeup will be permitted, however they may not be a distraction.
 A student may not have any visible tattoos.
 The only visible piercings allowed are in the ear.
-The Administration reserves the right to ask the student to remove accessories and makeup should they be extreme and a distraction.
+The administration reserves the right to ask the student to remove accessories and makeup should it be extreme and a distraction.

 Students should have natural hair colors and styles.
-Extreme haircuts, styles, colors are not acceptable (such as Mohawks, partial shaved heads, etc.).
-Boys’ hair must be trimmed above the ear and shirt collar and may not hang down over the eyebrows.
-Students’ hair must be to school code for the first day of school; athletes hair must be to code for the first day of practice for fall sports.
+Extreme haircuts (such as a mohawk or full/partial head shaving), styles, or colors are not acceptable, Boys’ hair must be trimmed above the ear and shirt collar and may not hang down over the eyebrows; facial hair is not permitted for students.
+All students’ hair must be to school code for the first day of school; athletes’ hair must be to code for the first day of practice for fall sports.

 Physical Education Uniform

-The PE uniform must be purchased from MACA and consists of a MACA gray PE t-shirt, MACA navy blue PE shorts, and a MACA sweatshirt (navy crew or hoodie with lion).
+The elementary PE uniform must be purchased from our uniform supplier and consists of a MACA gray PE T-shirt, MACA navy blue PE shorts, and a MACA sweatshirt (navy crew or hoodie with lion).
 Students must also wear tennis shoes and white socks.
+The secondary PE uniform consists of any MACA T-shirt and dark mid-thigh length gym shorts.

 Dress Down Days